China's economy: What next for the Asian powerhouse? | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 China's post-COVID recovery has been hurt by Beijing's crackdown on real estate and tech giants.
-Strong exports have, until now, saved the economy but what happens when global demand for Chinese goods abates?
+Strong exports have, until now, saved the economy but what happens when global demand for Chinese goods slows?

 Despite projections of 8% economic growth this year, China is struggling to bat away many economic challenges of its own making.
 The debt woes of the country's biggest property developers — led by China Evergrande, which owes more than $300 billion (€266 billion) — are threatening to crash the property market.
 New home sales are down by a fifth.